Top 3 Home Inspection Mistakes

 Taking too Long to Follow up on Concerns

 The next most common mistake is waiting to follow up on issues and other problems uncovered by the inspector.
-Often times, inspectors will recommend that an issue be seen by a specialist or that something is fixed immediately to avoid further damages.
+Oftentimes, inspectors will recommend that an issue be seen by a specialist or that something is fixed immediately to avoid further damage.
 By prolonging this until after closing or after your home inspection contingency has expired, you may discover that the issue is much more costly than anticipated or that the issue has worsened and caused even more damage.

 Skipping Inspections Of Newly Renovated Homes

 Lastly, another highly detrimental mistake many new buyers make is failing to have newly renovated homes inspected.
 At times, contractors make mistakes, cut corners, or just don’t do the job properly.
 By assuming that simply because something is recently renovated that is does not need to be inspected is a mistake that can cost you in the future.